 For a fun day out, take a quick drive to Glenwood Springs where you can enjoy the bubbling waters of one of the best hot springs in Colorado.
 This is a perfect mini-getaway that will help you to regenerate in the healing alters of hot springs and enjoy a more quiet atmosphere.

 Since this is a popular destination, consider coming here on a weekday.
-Another alternative is Iron Mountain Hot Springs, which is located nearby nut nowhere near as crowded as Glenwood Hot Springs.
+Another alternative is Iron Mountain Hot Springs, which is not as busy as Glenwood Hot Springs.

 6. Silver Queen Gondola (or Ute Trail)

 Don’t want to spend hours making your way up the Ute trail?